Mohammed55Z/Zenful/README.md

 ## ✨**What is Zenppuccin?**
-Zenppuccin is a comprehensive theme pack for Zen Browser that fuses three signature styles into one cohesive UI overhaul:
+Zenppuccin is a comprehensive theme pack for Zen Browser that fuses four signature styles into one cohesive UI overhaul:

 * **Bubble-Clean:** A minimalist, decluttered look with smooth, rounded elements and streamlined iconography.
 * **Nebula:** a minimal theme made for Zen Browser which adds a lot of new animations, glass-like blur, UI changes, and more.
 It is inspired by glassmorphism and minimal gradients.
 * **Zen-Catppuccin:** made by me, cool animations, glow effects, Better font, text contrast, and more.
+* **Arcline:** Arc-like theme adds new icons, tab folders, copy link button, translate button, and more.

 This theme customizes virtually every corner of Zen—tabs, toolbar, sidebar, context menus, pinned extensions, group tabs, the mini-player, URL bar, workspace buttons, and more—while still letting you tweak or disable any part if you prefer a lighter touch. ❤️